d12frosted/elpa-mirror/gnu/denote-readme.txt

 ..
 16. Avoid duplicate identifiers when exporting Denote notes .....
 1. Export Denote notes with Org Mode
 .....
 2. Export Denote notes with Markdown
-14. Installation
+15. Installation
 ..
 1. GNU ELPA package
 ..
 2. Manual installation
-15. Sample configuration
+16. Sample configuration
-16. For developers or advanced users
+17. For developers or advanced users
-17. Troubleshoot Denote in a pristine environment
+18. Troubleshoot Denote in a pristine environment
-18. Contributing
+19. Contributing
-19. Things to do
+20. Things to do
-20. Publications about Denote
+21. Publications about Denote
-21. Alternatives to Denote
+22. Alternatives to Denote
 ..
 1. Alternative implementations and further reading
-22. Frequently Asked Questions
+23. Frequently Asked Questions
 ..
 1. Why develop Denote when PACKAGE already exists?
 ..
 2. Why not rely exclusively on Org?
 ..
 3. Why care about Unix tools when you use Emacs?
 ..
 4. Why many small files instead of few large ones?
 ..
 5. Does Denote perform well at scale?
 ..
 6. I add TODOs to my notes; will many files slow down the Org agenda?
 ..
-7. I want to sort by last modified, why won’t Denote let me?
+7. I want to sort by last modified in Dired, why won’t Denote let me?
 ..
 8. How do you handle the last modified case?
 ..
 9. Speed up backlinks’ buffer creation?
 ..
 10. Why do I get “Search failed with status 1” when I search for backlinks?
-23. Acknowledgements
+24. Acknowledgements
-24. GNU Free Documentation License
+25. GNU Free Documentation License
-25. Indices
+26. Indices
 ..
 1. Function index
 ..
 2. Variable index
 ..
 3. Concept index